Matthew Trundle: Biography

 Born in London, England, in 1965, Trundle was the son of Reginald and Elizabeth (née Sydney) Trundle.
 He studied at the University of Nottingham, graduating with a Bachelor of Arts with joint honours.
 He then completed a Master of Arts in Roman History and a PhD in Greek history at McMaster University in Canada.
 The title of his doctoral thesis, supervised by Daniel J. Geagan, was The classical Greek mercenary and his relationship to the Greek polis.

 After a period teaching at Glendon College in Toronto, and carrying out research at excavations in Corinth and Isthmia in Greece, Trundle was appointed as a lecturer in classics at Victoria University of Wellington.
 He rose to the rank of associate professor in 2011, before being appointed to a chair in classics and ancient history at the University of Auckland the following year.
 His research interests were primarily related to ancient Greek economic, social and military history.

-His wife, Catherine Trundle, is a member of the Anthropology Programme at Victoria University of Wellington.
+His wife, Catherine Trundle, was a member of the Anthropology Programme at Victoria University of Wellington.
 Matthew Trundle died from leukaemia in Wellington on 12 July 2019.
+A commemorative volume, Money, Warfare and Power in the Ancient World, was published in 2024.